-Maine Coons cats are a giant, very personable breed.
+Maine Coon cats are a giant, very personable breed.
 This generously sized kitty is popular as a pet due to their generous size and wild looks.
 These big softies also go by the nickname the gentle giant and are sometimes called the “dogs of the cat world.”
-They are intelligent, affectionate, and furry and make the perfect feline companion.
+They are intelligent, affectionate, and furry, making the perfect feline companion.
 There is a lot more to these big kitties than meets the eye.
 Finding the perfect name for a new kitten of any breed can be a big job, and owners might find themselves searching for inspiration in many places.

-Maine Coon cats are native to Maine and a result of natural breeding.
+Maine Coons are native to Maine and a result of natural breeding.
 Several myths and legends surround these cats, including how they came to be native to New England and where their wild-like appearance originated.
 One common yet very untrue story is that these cats are hybrid animals, a cross between wild raccoons and domestic house cats.
 This is not in any way factual or biologically possible, as these two species are far too different to ever create a hybrid successfully.
 Some variations of this story claim the cat is a mixed breed of bobcat and domestic longhairs.
-Other stories connect the cats to Marie Antionette, and others say they were long ago companions on ships of Vikings.

 Naming Your Maine Coon